 2012 – Google Doodle

-– On Ada’s 197th birthday, there was a google doodle done in celebration
+– On Ada’s 197th birthday, a Google Doodle was drawn in her honour.

 2013 – The Ada Developers Academy

 – Academy to increase diversity in tech by training people to be software developers.

 2013 – Ada’s Algorithm: How Ada Lovelace, Lord Byron’s Daughter, Launched the Digital Age Through the Poetry of Numbers